-Why Use NASLite-2
+Why Use NASLite-M2

-NASLite-2 is optimized to perform at maximum efficiency with minimum of hardware requirements.
-Designed with simplicity in mind, NASLite-2 is compact, stable and very reliable.
-NASLite-2 boots directly into RAM where it runs in a modestly sized 8MB RAM-Disk.
+NASLite-M2 is optimized to perform at maximum efficiency with minimum of hardware requirements.
+Designed with simplicity in mind, NASLite-M2 is compact, stable and very reliable.
+NASLite-M2 boots directly into RAM where it runs in a modestly sized 16MB RAM-Disk.
 This approach ensures consistent and reliable OS operation.
-NASLite-2 offers the following features and benefits:
+NASLite-M2 offers the following features and benefits:

 - Easy to operate and to administer

 - Inexpensive to run and maintain

-- Boots directly into RAM
+- · Boots directly into RAM

 - Remote administration through TELNET

 - Simple configuration menus

 - Stable and reliable

-- SMB/CIFS, NFS, FTP, HTTP and RSYNC exported file systems
+- UPNP, DAAP, SMB/CIFS, AFP, NFS, FTP, HTTP and RSYNC exported file systems

 - BIOS independent fixed disk drive support

 - Support for IDE, SATA, SCSI, USB and FireWire connected fixed disk drives

 - Support for multiple IDE, SATA, SCSI, USB and FireWire interfaces

 - Dependable hardware RAID support

 - Remote NFS volumes re-export

 - HTML-based status report pages

 - Limited ACPI support

 - S.M.A.R.T. support

 - Large partition and file support

-- Extremely compact in size (Runs in an 8MB RAM Disk)
+- Extremely compact in size (Runs in an 16MB RAM Disk)

 - Low hardware requirements

 - Wide range of PCI hardware support (ISA and EISA not supported)

-NASLite-2 is designed to operate on commodity x86 computers.
+NASLite-M2 is designed to operate on commodity x86 computers.
 It is also well suited for re-using older PCs that are still operational but are too limited or slow for use as desktop computers.
-In addition, NASLite-2 enables older computers with BIOS limitations to use contemporary, large-capacity IDE fixed disk drives without the need for additional hardware.
+In addition, NASLite-M2 enables older computers with BIOS limitations to use contemporary, large-capacity IDE fixed disk drives without the need for additional hardware.

-As a network file server, NASLite-2 may very well offer the highest possible storage capacity for the money.
-NASLite-2 servers of 1 terabyte or more in storage space can be built for only a few hundred US dollars.
+As a network file server, NASLite-M2 may very well offer the highest possible storage capacity for the money.
+NASLite-M2 servers of a terabyte or more in storage space can be built for only a few hundred US dollars.

-For example, with NASLite-2 you can easily take a retired Pentium 200MHz computer, install a couple of 300GB fixed disk drives and have a fast, reliable 600GB NASLite-2 file server for a few dollars above the cost of the fixed disk drives.
+For example, with NASLite-M2 you can easily take a retired Pentium 200MHz computer, install a couple of 500GB fixed disk drives and have a fast, reliable

+1000GB NASLite-M2 file server for a few dollars above the cost of the fixed disk drives.

-Reusing an older computer is not the only approach one can take in building a NASLite-2 server.
+Reusing an older computer is not the only approach one can take in building a NASLite-M2 server.
 Servers built using newer hardware provide unmatched performance and can easily handle 12 or more storage disk drives.
 Such servers can be used to centralize many terabytes of storage into a single, low-cost package that is simple to administer and to use.

-NOTE: NASLite-2 is fully compatible with storage media from previous NASLite file server versions.
+NOTE: NASLite-M2 is fully compatible with storage media from other NASLite file server versions.